fengwang/redux/readme.md

 new_store.dispatch<"increment_action">( 7 );
 ```

-With this new store, invoking increment_action will increase the current state by 7 instead of 1.
+With this new store, invoking increment_action will increase the current state by 7*`step` instead of `step`.

 ## Test environment